-B.1 Insert the Installation Software CD into your CD-ROM drive.
+1.1 Insert the Installation Software CD into your CD-ROM drive.

-B.2 The Belkin Wireless Card Installer screen will automatically appear within up to 20 seconds.
+1.2 The Belkin Wireless Card Installer screen will automatically appear.
+(This may take 15-20 seconds.)
 Click "Install Software" or "Next" to start the installation.

-Note: If the Belkin Wireless Card Installer screen does not appear within 20 seconds, access your CD-ROM by double-clicking on the "My Computer" icon; then, double-click on the CD-ROM drive into which the installation CD has been placed.
-Then, double-click on the icon named "Setup.exe".
+Note: If the Belkin Wireless Card Installer screen does not appear within 20 seconds, access your CD-ROM by double-clicking on the "My Computer" icon; then double-click on the CD-ROM drive into which the installation CD has been placed.
+Double-click on the icon named "Setup.exe", if the installer does not start.